-The eighth habit is about inspiring.
+Habit 8 is about inspiring.
 Covey explains the importance of finding your voice and inspiring others to find theirs because being effective is not everything, you have to move from effectiveness to greatness to be the best.

-In this book, Covey said that one who discovers his voice can harness the real human potential.
+In this book, Covey said that one who discovers his voice can harness real human potential.
 By finding the inner voice it means fulfilling your innate potential.
 In order to find the inner voice, all four elements of a person (body, mind, heart, and spirit) should work coherently.

 He also discusses that leaders should lead from the front by doing extraordinary work instead of taking advantage of their position.
 They should also play their roles by helping others find their voice.

-If we talk about effectiveness, these days it is more of a requirement instead of a choice of a person because it’s not possible to deliver top quality results if you have no idea regarding how to do them the right way.
+If we talk about effectiveness, these days it is more of a requirement instead of a choice of a person because it’s not possible to deliver top-quality results if you have no idea regarding how to do them the right way.

-Regardless of the latest technology, there is still a lack of satisfaction, stress and insecure feelings in the life of human beings which not only contributes to organizational failures but also impacts heavily on the life they desire to live.
+Regardless of the latest technology, there is still a lack of satisfaction, stress, and insecure feelings in the life of human beings which not only contributes to organizational failures but also impacts heavily on the life they desire to live.

-These issues are not because humans can’t handle these latest technologies but because of their inability to harness the human potential.
+These issues are not because humans can’t handle these latest technologies but because of their inability to harness human potential.
 When we talk about human potential, back in the industrial age, there was not much difference between the productivity of individuals because at that time the physical strength of humans mattered a lot.
 There was quite a marginal difference in their productivity because almost everyone used to deliver a similar amount of work.

 But, if we compare this with the modern age of today, where there is too much information available to handle jobs at work.
-Let suppose, a great programmer making use of this knowledge, he can easily outrank an average programmer in terms of productivity.
+Let suppose, a great programmer making use of this knowledge, can easily outrank an average programmer in terms of productivity.

 The 8th habit of Covey provides a platform that links effectiveness to greatness.
 For greatness, it is quite essential to first find your voice and then inspire others to find their voices.